-The WDNR has adapted new thermal rules (NR 102 and 106) for the protection and propagation of aquatic life that applies to WPDES permit holders discharging to surface waters.
-In preparation for this new rule, the City has been collecting effluent temperature data for over a year.
-The City will meet WDNR thermal discharge requirements following the rules and applicable guidance regardless of a discharge location.
+The WDNR has adopted new thermal rules (NR 102 and 106) for the protection and propagation of aquatic life that applies to WPDES permit holders discharging to surface waters.
+In preparation for this new rule, the City has been collecting effluent temperature data for over a year and has conducted mixing studies of the WWTP discharge with the Fox River flow.
+The WPDES permit indicates the mixing study demonstrates that the discharge mixes sufficiently to meet thermal discharge compliance guidance.
+The City has evaluated approaches to meet WDNR thermal discharge requirements following the rules and applicable guidance regardless of a return flow discharge location (see the Return Flow Plan - Volume 4 of the Application).
+Consequently, discharge either to the Fox River or Lake Michigan basin return flow are expected to meet thermal discharge requirements.

-The Deep and Shallow Aquifers supply alternative includes new aboveground impacts to over 30 acres (see Table 6-45) that will produce stormwater pollution runoff from previously undeveloped land.
-The increased runoff could affect stormwater water quality and the Fox River.
-The runoff will be managed to meet the WDNR's stormwater quality management requirements for new development NR 151 Runoff Management (WDNR, 2010g) as well as local stormwater management requirements.
+The Deep and Shallow Aquifers supply alternative includes new aboveground impacts to over 30 acres (see Table 6-51) that will produce stormwater pollution runoff from previously undeveloped land.
+The increased runoff could affect stormwater water quality and the Fox River, although the runoff will be managed to meet the WDNR's stormwater quality management requirements for new development NR 151 Runoff Management (WDNR, 2010g) as well as local stormwater management requirements.

 Operational and maintenance effects on water quality are associated with WWTP discharge to the Fox River for this groundwater supply alternative.
-Existing WWTP permit limits from the WDNR and performance for many water quality parameters has been documented in Appendix I of the Application.
-Historical performance is included in the discussion of Underwood Creek water quality in Table 6-24.
+Existing WWTP permit limits from the WDNR and performance for many water quality parameters has been documented in the Return Flow Plan (Volume 4 of the Application).
+Historical performance is included in the discussion of Underwood Creek water quality in Table 6-26.